 Take airport express subway towards Hongik University Station.
 Switch to Subway Line 2 and alight at City Hall Station.
 Take exit 7 and a 7-minute stroll will bring you to our hotel.
 The journey will take approximately 46 minutes.

 City Hall (Line 1, Seoul Metro), Exit 7

 Key in 22 Sejong-daero 16-gil, Bukchang-dong, Jung-gu, Travelodge Myeongdong City Hall

 Myeongdong Shopping Street

+Looking for things to do in Myeongdong Seoul?
 One of Seoul's primary shopping districts, Myeongdong shopping street, is a hive of activity with tourists and locals flitting from store to store, bustling and buying.
 Bright neon signs beckon and call at all hours of the day in every season.
 It is a true shopping mecca.

 Packed with shops featuring popular Korean brands, you can find every cosmetic product under the sun along this shopping street.
 The Korean beauty industry has now garnered worldwide fame, a trend reflected in store after store selling Korean skincare and cosmetic products.
 Other than beauty products, brand-name shops, and fashion apparel stores also line this street, making it impossible to come and leave empty-handed.

 Food stalls also have their place in this shopping street.
 Local snacks such as spicy fried chicken, rice cakes, meatball skewers, omelette burgers, stir-fried noodles, and banana pancakes are served piping hot.
 Cool drinks and cold desserts are also widely available – perfect for a quick refreshment if you're there shopping on a warm summer's day.

 Tips: While there are so many foods in Myeong Dong, you can’t miss local’s favorite Kalguksu, knife-cut noodles with rich broth.